MSteib/soccersimu/README.md

 To do one-vs-all classification, note there are only six possible outcomes.
 Each possible y[i], like c(1,1,0,0) or c(1,0,1,0) has to be transformed into something like y[i]=1 or y[i]=2, and then into y[i]=c(1,0,0,0,0,0) or y[i]=c(0,1,0,0,0,0).
 An octave function, transformY(), was written to do this transformation.

 My own Octave codes for this analysis are adapted from the resource in the online course "Machine learning" on Coursera by Dr. Andrew Ng in Stanford University.
-I am not going to publish the codes here due to the course requirement.
-At this stage I managed to get prediction accuracy at ~74% with logistic regression and ~82% with neural network with a single hidden layer.
-Not very exciting.
-Will come back if I can improve my codes and get a higher performance.
+I am not going to publish the modelling codes here due to the course requirement.

+At this stage, I have found that the training sample size has to be >=3000 to get a steady, reasonable prediction accuracy.
+Using a neural network with single hidden layer of 40 units, I got a prediction accuracy of 88.5-89%, and using a neural network with double hidden layers, each with 32 units, I got it 91.5-92%.

+Because my training, validation and test sets are essentially from the same population, in theory overfitting shouldn't be a problem, especially when you use the recommended sample size >=3000.
+Using regularization with lambda>=0.5 can only decrease the predictivity.

-To play with this analysis, just use my codes here to generate your own x and y matrices, with training, validation and test sets, and code your own regression or neural network to see how well they can 'predict' the y from the x.
-It would be great news if you manage up to >95% accuracy.
+To play with this experiment, just use my R codes here to generate your own x and y matrices, building your training, validation and test sets, and code your own regression, svm or neural networks to see how well they can 'predict' the y from the x.
+It would be great if you manage up to >95% accuracy.
+If you get it >98%, please let me know the breaking news and I will appreciate it very much.

 Please start from 'startanalysis.r' and then 'startOctave.m'.
 R and Octave/Matlab will be used.